greyerof/test-kafka/README.md

 # test-kafka
-Simple kafka test consumer in go
+Simple kafka test consumer of Cloud Events in go.